gilesknap/IaC-at-home/nas/03-maas/PowerSupply.md

 Therefore this is the ideal option if you don't want to do any soldering.
 If you wish to support more than 2 RPIs per UUGear MEGA4 then soldering will be required.
+Or potentially a better regulated 5V 5A supply would suffice.

 ![alt text](images/pipower.png)

-# 25W Through USBC
+## 25W Through USBC

 ----
 **TLDR**

 Not recommended, only performs as well as the cheaper and simpler Official Raspberry Pi USB V Power Supply.

-NOTE: This result not make sense from the specs so maybe a better 5A power supply would be able to run 3 RPIs.
+NOTE: This result not make sense from the specs.
+A better regulated 5A power supply should be able to run 3 RPIs.

 ----